janephp/janephp/documentation/documentation/choose.rst

-"The OpenAPI Specification (OAS) defines a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection."
+"The OpenAPI Specification (OAS) defines a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection".

 This descriptor is on top of JSON Schema, so every feature we have in JSON Schema will be in OpenAPI.
 And Jane will also generate a Client, endpoints and needed exceptions (for HTTP error responses).
 This is used with any API Client, some